 After a long day of hiking, your clothes and boots get soggy from perspiration, rain, fog, etc. So, placing them in your tent for the night adds to the humidity level.
 This will add to the condensation as the temperature drops outside and your clothes attempt to “evaporate” the moisture.

+There’s also your companion to consider if you go camping with dogs.
 Because dogs don’t perspire, they reduce their body heat through panting.
 A long day on the trail and you could have a panting dog next to you for much of the night.
 When a dog pants it expels the heat and causes moisture to evaporate thus cooling the tongue and reducing body heat slowly over time.

 This additional moisture in the air adds to the humidity.
 Depending on the time of the year, most dogs can sleep outside of the tent – something that should be practiced before your trip.
 Nobody wants to hear a howling dog all night long!